Valuable Rare Milk Glass Pieces Worth Money (Price Guide)

 Top & Collectible Features:

-• Unique mid-century modern design with a round metal base and opal stacks on top
+• Unique mid-century modern design with a metal base

 3. Pair Match Murano Milk Glass Chandeliers

 If you love intricate carvings, this Murano Chandelier is for you!
-This one’s obviously rare because of its small, hand-blown shapes and stems.
-But what makes it even more desirable are the gold-plated seams on top.
-It also has more shades and rings than others.
+This one’s obviously rare because of its ribbed, hand-blown shapes and stems.
+But what makes it even more desirable are the gold-plated seams and frame that add a royal touch.

 Manufacturing Year1960